What you will get from this article:

 Both the EEG (measuring brain waves) and the EKG (measuring heart activity) are completely jagged.
 Suffering makes both sets of waves go sharply up and down; they’re also not at all aligned.

-Now look at these readings for someone who’s heart and brain are aligned:
+Now look at these readings for someone whose heart and brain are aligned:

 Here the cycles of electricity in the brain and heart match.
 This effect happens when you breathe with your heart for two minutes.
 Everything literally synchronizes; the mind and heart are no longer separate.